Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Non-equilibrium nature of the cell size control dynamics

-Tracking the origin of the non-equilibrium feature, we find it is a consequence of the non-Gaussian noises on the added size.
+Tracking the origin of the non-equilibrium feature, we find it is a consequence of the non-Gaussian noise on the added size.
 Assuming the Gaussian distributed $P(\Delta)$ in Eq.(\ref{eq_dld}) instead, the detailed balance would be recovered, which leads to an equilibrium scheme of cell size control.
 It is however not the case observed in experiments, where $P(\Delta)$ are reported with significant skewness.
+It is interesting to notice that Thomas find in his theoretical investigation on the population dynamics\cite{thomas18} that the non-Gaussian noise with the positive skewness, which is the current case, would decrease the cell-to-cell size variability in the population level.
+A connection between the energy consumption in the cell size control and its biological utility is indicated, which requires further investigation.